RVirmoors/fred-arditti/README.md

 Receivers:
 * mirror - control the following parameters: feedbk, grains_on_off, grain_freq, scrub_freq, max_delay, highpass, lowpass

-## Output section

-The output module is controlled via Ircam Spat.
-As with all routing, three (or more, if needed) signal lines can be dynamically assigned.
-Spat also handles (global) reverb and (per-source) EQ processing.

-The spatialised signal is sent to 6 analog output channels.

 ### Annex: TEETH~ FB DELAY <-> FUNDAMENTAL FREQ